-"When we are in communication with our seniors, teacher, or consultant who came suddenly on us and make us stressed so in that time stuttering are occurring more.
-So it occurs mostly in a stressful situation" (P5).

-Research has shown that stress and anxiety can exacerbate stuttering, making it more difficult for people who stutter to communicate effectively.
+"When we are in communication with our seniors, teacher, or consultant who came suddenly on us and make us stressed so in that time stuttering are Research has shown that stress and anxiety can exacerbate stuttering, making it more difficult for people who stutter to communicate effectively.
 This can be particularly challenging for nurses, who rely on effective communication to provide high-quality care to their patients.
 There are several ways in which stress may contribute to stuttering in nurses.
 One way is through physical tension or arousal.
 When we are stressed or anxious, our bodies become tense and our muscles may become tight or strained, making it more difficult to produce fluent speech.
 As a participant expressed his view of tense situation as: